edgecollective/edge-blog/airbox/index.md

 Revision 2021-08-08 20:48:55

-- Removed graphic with typo on impact of multiple airboxes until can create graphic with proper numbers.
+- Replaced 'impact' graphic with a clearer depiction of an example impact of using two air boxes.

 - Fixed typo on Home Depot price -- "6 for $30" --> "6 for $130"